varadanvk/varadanvk/README.md

 # Hello, I'm Varadan! 👋

 ## 📚 About Me
-Amador Vallet HS class of 2025
-Planning to major in CS + AI
+Amador Vallet HS class of 2025.
+I'm planning to major in CS + AI

 ## 🏥 Research Intern: Stanford Radiology Lab
 At the Stanford Radiology Lab, I am harnessing the power of AI to develop a platform for testing ML algorithms on medical images.